MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Introduction

 To achieve this, we introduce several key innovations and design choices.
-We adopt a two-stage approach of estimating virtual markers on the body in all camera views and then solving for the optimal human body that fits these markers.
+We adopt a two-stage approach of estimating virtual markers in all camera views and then solving for the optimal human body that fits these markers.
 Previous work has taken a similar approach, either estimating sparse anatomical markers like 2D joint locations~\citep{opencap} or dense surface markers~\citep{patel2024camerahmr,hewitt2024look} from every camera view.
-We follow the latter and train a dense 2D-landmark detector.
+We follow the latter direction and train a dense 2D-landmark detector.
 However, landmark detectors are usually trained on images of people in isolation, making it difficult to guide the network to identify the correct person or correctly assign body parts when subjects have close-range interactions.
+Also, for real datasets it is hard to obtain fine-grained information like contact or visibility.

 We address this in two ways.
-First, we exploit synthetic training data based on BEDLAM~\citep{black2023bedlam}.
-We assemble motion datasets of people closely interacting (e.g.\ dancing) and render realistic video sequences from multiple camera views.
-We define a set of dense landmarks on the body surface as in \citet{patel2024camerahmr,hewitt2024look} and construct a new dataset called \dataset.
+First, we extend the synthetic human video dataset BEDLAM~\citep{black2023bedlam} by assembling close-interaction motions (e.g., dancing) and rendering realistic multi-view sequences.
+Then, we define dense surface landmarks~\cite{patel2024camerahmr,hewitt2024look} and construct a new dataset, \dataset.

 Second, rather than train the model to directly regress keypoints, we formulate a novel transformer-based dense landmark estimator, \net, which learns distinct embeddings for each keypoint, which we refer to as landmark queries.
-We then train a transformer decoder that takes these queries together with the image patch embeddings and outputs landmark locations, together with uncertainty and estimated visibility.
-We find visibility estimates to be critical for dealing with close person--person interaction.
+We then train a transformer decoder that takes these queries together with the image patch embeddings and outputs landmark locations, together with uncertainty, visibility and contact information.
+We find visibility and contact estimates to be critical for dealing with close person--person interaction and to prevent interpenetration.
 We demonstrate that our approach is more robust than traditional landmark estimation.